 5 minutes with: Andrew Weaver, Escape School Faculty

 After spending years in the relative stability of employment, Andrew could not ignore the call of the startup world any longer.
 Since then, he’s become a serial entrepreneur with a career spanning multiple sectors including legal, travel & tourism, energy and property.
-He joined the Escape Faculty in 2019 and will be leading the Startup Accelerator in September.
+He joined the Escape Faculty in 2019 and has run our Startup Accelerator in the past.

 Tell us a bit about yourself – how can you connect the dots looking backwards?
 Tell us about the businesses you’ve started and your role at Escape.

 I’ve done my own escape, more than once.

 My father was a small business owner but the family finances suffered more ups and downs than Alton Towers so, I initially steered my career towards the relative security and stability of employment.
 Until the entrepreneurial bug bit.

 Since then been involved in a number of start-ups, including founder of the UK’s first comparison site for commercial legal services and investor/director in other sectors including travel & tourism, energy, property.
 Clearly not learnt my lesson because I’m now involved in 2 new start ups.

 All of this experience gets thrown into the mix in my role as an Escape Leader, heading the team for the next start up accelerator in September.